openhab/org.openhab.binding.zwave/doc/elexa/dmws1_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-Group 1 is the “Lifeline” group, which can hold five members, typically including the main Z-Wave controller.
+<p&gtGroup 1 is the “Lifeline” group, which can hold five members, typically including the main Z-Wave controller.
 The Leak Sensor sends this group a Notification Report and a Binary Sensor Report when water is detected or removed.
-It also sends this group a Battery Report in reponse to Battery Get commands and a Locally Reset Notification upon local reset.
+It also sends this group a Battery Report in reponse to Battery Get commands and a Locally Reset Notification upon local reset.</p&gt

 Association group 1 supports 5 nodes.

 ### Group 2: Control

 Group to receive BASIC_SET on leak change
-The Leak Sensor sends a Basic Set command to Association Group 2 (or the Control Group) to directly trigger devices (like a light, chime, etc.) in response to a detected leak.
+<p&gtThe Leak Sensor sends a Basic Set command to Association Group 2 (or the Control Group) to directly trigger devices (like a light, chime, etc.) in response to a detected leak.
 Then, after the leak is no longer detected, a BASIC_SET(0x00) command is sent to reset the device (e.g. turn off the light.)
-The value of the Basic Set command (e.g. brightness of the lamp) is configured using configuration parameter 7.
+The value of the Basic Set command (e.g. brightness of the lamp) is configured using configuration parameter 7. </p&gt

 Association group 2 supports 5 nodes.

 ### Group 3: Notification

-Group 3 supports up to 5 members and the Leak Sensor sends it a NOTIFICATION_REPORT when water is detected or removed
+<p&gtGroup 3 supports up to 5 members and the Leak Sensor sends it a NOTIFICATION_REPORT when water is detected or removed</p&gt

 Association group 3 supports 5 nodes.

 ### Group 4: Sensor Binary

-Group 4 supports up to 5 members and the Leak Sensor sends it a SENSOR\_BINARY\_REPORT when water is detected or removed.
+<p&gtGroup 4 supports up to 5 members and the Leak Sensor sends it a SENSOR\_BINARY\_REPORT when water is detected or removed.</p&gt

 Association group 4 supports 5 nodes.